 We visit these dogs regularly in order to monitor their health and living conditions, improving both by treating flea and other parasitic infestations, applying anti-flystrike ointment to their ears in the summer, providing water buckets, shaving matted fur, offering food, giving them a toy to play with, and showing them affection.

-- Our mobile clinics spayed and neutered sterilized 10,950 dogs and cats, including 851 pit bulls and 584 feral cats, helping to reduce the suffering that results when animals enter a world in which so many others are already literally dying for lack of a good home.
+- Our mobile clinics spayed or neutered 11,929 dogs and cats, including 1,045 pit bulls and 409 feral cats, helping to reduce the suffering that results when animals enter a world in which so many others are already literally dying for lack of a good home.
+Operating the clinics cost PETA more than $620,000 just in 2015 alone.

-- We assisted more than 2,500 low-income families in keeping animals they were about to give up, by providing free medical services, including repairing prolapsed organs, amputating legs, and treating ear, skin, and upper respiratory infections.
+- We assisted more than 2,000 indigent families in keeping animals they were about to give up by providing free medical services, including repairing prolapsed organs, performing lifesaving surgeries on dogs suffering from dangerous uterine infections, removing tumors and ruptured growths, performing drainage surgery for hematomas and infected wounds, and treating ear, skin, and upper respiratory infections.

-- We found wonderful permanent homes for 162 dogs, cats, and rabbits―truly “forever homes” because, instead of just giving animals away, we carefully screen potential adopters and place vital safeguards on all our adoptions.
+- We found wonderful permanent homes for 94 dogs, cats, rabbits, rats, pigs, chickens, and other animals―truly “forever homes” because, instead of just giving animals away, we carefully screen potential adopters and place vital safeguards on all our adoptions.

-In 2014, PETA took in and euthanized 2,454 feral, sick, suffering, dying, aggressive, and otherwise unadoptable animals.
-More than 500 of those animals were brought to us by loving but penniless guardians who were desperate to relieve their animal companions’ suffering from old age, illness, or injury.
-We provide this free community service, which most other shelters do not.
+In 2015, PETA took in and euthanized 1,502 feral, sick, suffering, dying, aggressive, and otherwise unadoptable animals.
+More than 435 of those animals were brought to us by loving but destitute guardians who were desperate to relieve their animal companions’ suffering from old age, illness, or injury.
+PETA provides this free community service, which most other shelters do not.

 Emily AllenPETA Associate Director